macder/wfv/docs/overview.md

 Why is this a problem?

-The user is no longer on the form.
+After submitting, the user is no longer on the form.
 To send them back (i.e a required field was missed), we need to do a HTTP redirect.
 At this point the `$_POST` with the input is gone... which would have been useful to repopulate the form.
-In order to persist the users input, it needs to be stored in GET, a session, or a cookie.
+In order to persist that input, it needs to be stored in `GET`, or in the browser as a session or cookie.

 Neither is elegant, and both are clunky.